-Focuses on airway management in the operating room, patient assessment and treatment, and application of paramedic skills in the emergency department, labor and delivery, and the care of pediatric patients.
-Specific procedures and issues common to these clinical sites will be reviewed prior to beginning rotations.
+The clinical experience of this course will focus on airway management in the OR, patient assessment and treatment and application of paramedic skills in the emergency department, labor and delivery, and the care of pediatric patients.
+Specific procedures and issues common to these clinical sites will be reviewed with the students prior to beginning their rotations.
 Prerequisites: Current Oregon EMT, AEMT, or EMT-Intermediate license and completion of EMS271 and EMS281 with a "C" or better grade.
-Corequisites: EMS272 and EMS272L.
-Offered winter term.
+Concurrent enrollment in EMS272, EMS272L and EMS282 is required.